piured/courel/README-doxy.md

 <img alt="Fav gimmicks" src="../../Imgs/Tutorial/judging-row.png" width=500 style="display: block; margin: 0 auto; text-align: center;">

 At first glance, it might seem reasonable to use the absolute position of a note to determine how good or bad the judgment should be: the further away a note is w.r.t. to the receptor the worse the judgment would be, and the closest the better.
 This would be kind of acceptable if we did not have any gimmick that could modify the positioning of the notes during runtime (e.g. see Scrolls and Speeds gimmicks).
-Courel sorts out this problem by assigning to each `Courel.Loader.Notes.SingleNote` a \f$v\f$ value: the action time.
+Courel sorts out this problem by assigning to each [SingleNote](@ref Courel.Loader.Notes.SingleNote) a \f$v\f$ value: the action time.

 ## Action time

 The action time \f$v\f$ of a note is the exact time when a note is expected to be actioned by the user w.r.t. the song time, and luckily is invariant to its absolute position.
 It is calculated w.r.t. the beat a note is placed at and all the gimmicks that affect the various time spaces of the sequencer.
 The \f$v\f$ value lives in the exact same space as the song time \f$t\f$, so it is measured in seconds and can be compared to it.
-You can query the \f$v\f$ value of a note via the `Courel.Loader.Notes.SingleNote.VBegin` method, although you will not need to access it directly in most situations.
+You can query the \f$v\f$ value of a note via the [VBegin](@ref Courel.Loader.Notes.SingleNote.VBegin) method, although you will not need to access it directly in most situations.

 ## Delta time